mhenke/cfwheels-training/00-a-intro.md

 # JSBlogger

-In this project you’ll create a simple blog system and learn the
-basics of ColdFusion on Wheels including:
+In this project you'll create a simple blog system and learn the basics of ColdFusion on Wheels including:

-- Models, Views, and Controllers ( MVC )
+- Models, Views, and Controllers (MVC)
 - Data Structures & Relationships
 - Routing
 - Migrations